 The process to get a payment approved should also be included in the payment terms.
 This section will include who reviews and approves the payment request and how long they have to review it.
 This process will tie into the dates provided in the timing portion of the payment clause.

 The process to release final payment on a project is often complicated and requires a lot of paperwork.
 Requirements from the owner, lender, insurance company, and any other parties to the agreement should be included here.
-Required documents generally include a final certificate of project completion, final lien waivers from subcontractors and suppliers, operations manuals, warranties, as-built drawings, and a list of subcontractors and suppliers with contact information.
+Required documents generally include a final certificate of project completion, final construction lien waivers (what is a lien waiver in construction) from subcontractors and suppliers, operations manuals, warranties, as-built drawings, and a list of subcontractors and suppliers with contact information.
 Timing is very important here, as the date lien rights expire is determined by when workers were last on the job and when the job was substantially complete (all work done except punchlist items).

 Changes in the Work